 A British 'walking stick' is usually a relatively simple stick used for everyday support or country walks.
 A 'cane' is a more formal, elegant item that is as much an accessory as a means of support.
-Different terms are used in different countries.
-Many Americans reverse the descriptions, so that a 'cane' is the everyday, functional object, and a 'walking stick' the smarter version.
+However, in American-English, the descriptions are often reversed, so that a 'cane' is the everyday, functional object, and a 'walking stick' the smarter version.

 The close and personal relationship between people and walking sticks would have started with our hunter-gather ancestors, who would have carried early staffs for self-protection and support.
 However, it would not have been long before carved and decorated walking sticks were created in order to emphasise their owners' authority and prestige.
 Subsequently, walking sticks have taken many forms, from sticks concealing swords and guns, to glamorous jewel-encrusted canes and even ladies' models that contained scent atomisers and lipsticks.
 Some styles denoted their owners' profession or trade, for example the bishop's crosier, the bailiff's heavy-topped cane, or the shepherd's crook.

 Of all nations, the British have for centuries been among the most enthusiastic users of walking sticks.
 Smart hardwood and formal silver-topped canes have long been a favourite accessory of an urbane gentleman, while traditional crooks, thumb sticks and hiking staffs in ash, blackthorn, applewood and hazel are always popular with the British in the country.